 She still reviews children’s books for The New Statesman, and literary fiction for The Observer, but is mostly a full-time novelist.
 Her last novel, Hearts And Minds, was long-listed for the Bailey’s Prize for Women’s Fiction.

-In 2017 she will publish two works with Little,Brown: The Other Side of You (a novella for Galaxy Quick Reads) and The Lie Of the Land.
+In 2017 she published two works with Little,Brown: The Other Side of You (a novella for Galaxy Quick Reads) and The Lie Of the Land.
+She is currently working on her eighth novel, which is inspired by the fairy-tale of Beauty and the Beast.